Improve your early years practice

 When your classroom doesn’t have a roof, you’ve got to learn to be flexible.

-Anne gives her team a lot of flexibility from day to day — they’ll work with what the weather allows, and with what the children are up for.
+Anne gives her team a lot of flexibility in running day to day activities.
+They’ll work with what the weather allows, and with what the children are up for.
+If the children are up for it, they’ll hop on bicycles and go for a little spin — or, they might just sit in the grass and draw pictures of bugs.

 “We want to make children happy and the parents happy.
 So you’ve got to adjust your activities and goals for the day so it fits all the children, and so everyone can take part,” she says.